MarkCiliaVincenti/Backport.System.Threading.Lock/README.md

 Apart from streamlining locking, especially with a new [lock statement pattern](https://github.com/dotnet/csharplang/issues/7104) being proposed, and the ability to use the [`using` pattern for locking](https://learn.microsoft.com/en-us/dotnet/api/system.threading.lock.enterscope?view=net-9.0#system-threading-lock-enterscope), the more obvious reason for using it is that it gives greater performance (on .NET 9.0+) than simply locking on an object.

 ## Do I need to add a dependency to my project?
-Since version 3.0.0, Backport.System.Threading.Lock can optionally work as a source generator, meaning that a DLL file won't get added to your output.
+Since version 3.x, Backport.System.Threading.Lock can **optionally work as a source generator**, meaning that a DLL file won't get added to your output.
 Read further on for more information.

 ## Why not keep it simple?
 Some developers have opted to put in code like this: